-Like other types of digital advertising the text that reads “sponsored” in the right corner tells you that these are paid ads.
+Like other types of digital advertising, the text that reads “sponsored” in the right corner tells you that these are paid ads.

 These aren’t necessarily the best chairs on the web.
 But if the chair that you sell is coming up number one, then you can bet that shoppers will believe it is the best chair just because it’s in that first spot.
-Having that top spot instills trust with your potential customers.
+Having that top spot instills trust in your potential customers.

-Setting up these type of ads can be a breeze.
+Setting up these types of ads can be a breeze.
 Start by uploading your products to Google’s merchant center and then you can create your shopping campaign.
 If you need help, our experts are always available to answer questions and help you get started!

 However, if you run a smaller business, and only sell a limited amount of products, Google Shopping Ads probably aren’t the way to go.
 But don’t worry!
 This is only one of the types of digital advertising that you won’t be able to use – there are many more!

-Within social media advertising there are several types of digital advertising campaigns that you as a business owner should be running.
+Within social media advertising, there are several types of digital advertising campaigns that you as a business owner should be running.

-All of these platforms are great but we are going to talk in depth about two of the most popular sites to advertise on: Facebook and Instagram.
+All of these platforms are great but we are going to talk in depth about two of the most popular sites to advertise on Facebook and Instagram.

 Facebook is one of the oldest and most popular advertising platforms.
 You can create ads using Facebook’s Ads Manager and easily integrate these same ads onto Instagram.

 Facebook is great if you are wanting to increase your brand’s visibility.
-You can target specific demographics, locations or even interests that your customer’s have.
+You can target specific demographics, locations, or even interests that your customers have.

-With Facebook there are several different types of advertisements you can run depending on the goals of your business.
+With Facebook, there are several different types of advertisements you can run depending on the goals of your business.
 You can set ads specifically for things like lead generation, conversions, or app installs.